 Two central motifs which shape John Donne’s Good Friday, 1613.
 Riding Westward make the poem challenging for contemporary readers: cosmology and liturgy.
 To some degree, they are a single motif, as the poem seems to argue.

 The poem, a meditation on the Crucifixion and the narrator’s spiritual condition, is set in the context of the motion of the spheres (the planets and stars) and in that of the liturgical calendar.

 There are many forms of piety, but tending to the cares of the world on Good Friday can hardly be a very high one.
-The narrator is one who has, if not forgotten, turned his back upon his Lord.
+The narrator is one who has, if not forgotten, then turned his back upon his Lord.

 This is where the primary conceit (imagery) of the poem becomes important.
 Cosmological imagery is introduced in the first line by way of conceiving the the soul as itself a sphere like unto those other heavenly orbs.
 The spheres are the planets or wanders of the sky.

 A sphere is also something which turns and can actually move in two directions at once.
 The top part of a wheel can move downward while the bottom can move upward.
 Further, that which moves in a circle ultimately returns to its original position.
 An orbit eternally retraces its path.

 The soul is thus likened to the spheres of heaven.
 But unlike the spheres who in traditional cosmology are moved by Angelic Intelligences, the human soul is itself intelligent, capable of self-moving.